ServiceWeaver/weaver/website/docs.md

 ```

 -   It must be a struct.
--   It must embed a `weaver.Implements[C]` field where C is component interface it implements.
+-   It must embed a `weaver.Implements[C]` field where `C` is component
+    interface it implements.

 `weaver.Implements[T]` implements the `weaver.Instance` interface and therefore
-every component implementation (including `foo`) also implements `weaver.Instance`.
+every component implementation (including `foo`) also implements
+`weaver.Instance`.

-If a component implementation implements an `Init(context.Context) error` method
+If a component implementation implements an `Init(context.Context) error`
-it will be called when an instance of the component is created.
+method, it will be called when an instance of the component is created.

 ```go
 func (f *foo) Init(context.Context) error {